SkylineCommunications/dataminer-docs/connector-help/connector_help/NBCU_Witbe_Maestro.md

 ## How to use

-The Witbe Maestro driver will receive notifications from the VOD Manager in the parameter with ID = 3.
+The Witbe Maestro connector will receive notifications from the VOD Manager in the parameter with ID = 3.
 These notifications must contain the information of the assets that need to be tested.

 The connector will send a single test for each available device, and once a result is received, it is sent to the VOD Manager.